Layne Staley: Legacy

 Billy Corgan of The Smashing Pumpkins stated that Staley "had an amazing voice that had such a beautiful, sad, haunting quality about it.
 He was different because his heaviness was in that voice."
 The song "Bleeding The Orchid" from The Smashing Pumpkins' 2007 album Zeitgeist was indirectly inspired by the death of Staley.

 Cold's song "The Day Seattle Died" from their 2003 album Year of the Spider was an ode to Staley, as well as fellow grunge figurehead Kurt Cobain.
 That same year Staind featured a song called "Layne" in memory to the singer on their album 14 Shades of Grey.
 In their 2004 album Hangover Music Vol. VI, Black Label Society also included a tribute to Staley, titled "Layne".
 Kat Bjelland, formerly of Babes in Toyland, wrote the song "Layne to Rest" about him on her band Katastrophy Wife’s 2004 album All Kneel.

 Eddie Vedder, lead singer of Pearl Jam, wrote a song eulogizing Staley, titled "4/20/02" (the day Vedder heard the news).
 The song featured only Vedder singing and playing the guitar in a ukulele-inspired tuning, and was released as a hidden track on Pearl Jam's 2003 B-sides and rarities album, Lost Dogs, roughly four minutes and twenty seconds after the conclusion of the final listed song, "Bee Girl".
 Vedder also paid tribute to Staley during a Pearl Jam concert in Chicago on August 22, 2016, which would have been Staley's 49th birthday, and dedicated the song "Man of the Hour" to his late friend.

 Jerry Cantrell said Staley gave him the self-assurance to sing.
 "Layne was really responsible for giving me the confidence to become more of a singer.
 He'd say, 'You wrote this song, this means something to you, sing it.'
 He kicked my ass out of the nest.
 Over the years I continued to grow, and Layne started to play guitar, and we inspired each other".

 Since 2002, Seattle has hosted an annual tribute concert for Staley on his birthday.
 Venues such as the Moore Theatre, The Showbox The Fenix, and The Crocodile have hosted the event.
 The show proceeds benefit the Layne Staley Memorial Fund.

-Staley ranked at No. 27 on Hit Parader magazine's list of "Heavy Metal's All-Time Top 100 Vocalists" published in the November 2006 issue, and at No. 42 on Complex's magazine list of "The 50 Best Lead Singers of All Time" in 2012.
+Staley ranked at No. 27 on Hit Parader magazine's list of "Heavy Metal's All-Time Top 100 Vocalists" published in the November 2006 issue, and at No. 42 on Complexs magazine list of "The 50 Best Lead Singers of All Time" in 2012.

 Staley was an inspiration for the title of Metallica's 2008 album, Death Magnetic.
 The band recorded a song in tribute to him, titled "Rebel of Babylon".